AntonioVoetschCortes/AntonioVoetschCortes.github.io/Me-As-A-Subject-Expert.md

  **Task**

  My task was to explain the different forms that adjectives can take in French and ensure that the students could accurately form these adjectives on their own by the end of the lesson.
 My role was to present the material clearly and comprehensibly, making sure that each student could apply these language rules in their understanding of French.
  I wanted to create an engaging grammar lesson.
 I expected myself to make the material as understandable as possible, considering common misconceptions and potential difficulties in understanding.
-Additionally, it was important for me to check whether the students had grasped the explanations.
+Additionally, it was important for me to check whether the students had understood the explanations.

  **Action**